springfall2008/batpred/README.md

 - If you are on Intelligent and want to include charging slots outside the normal period then use the Octopus Intelligent plugin and ensure it's configured here.
 Batpred may decide to charge in these slots as well.
 - Customise any settings needed

-The following are entity names in HA for GivTCP and must be configured correctly:
+The following are entity names in HA for GivTCP, assuming you only have one inverter and the entity names are standard then it will be auto discovered
+  - geserial - This is a helper regular expression to find your serial number, if it doesn't work edit it manually or change individual entities to match:
   - soc_kw - Entity name of the battery SOC in kwh, should be the inverter one not an individual battery
   - soc_max - Entity name for the maximum charge level for the battery
   - soc_percent - Entity name for used to set the SOC target for the battery in percentage